u-bend leak

 Usually, the first signs of a leak in your home are a sudden loss of water pressure, mysterious puddles or damp patches appearing on a floor, wall or ceiling.
 Often, however, the effects of a leak can suddenly show themselves as a bulge in the ceiling or a flood.
 When this happens, reacting quickly can help prevent further damage.

-In the case of a leak, our LV= underwriter recommends taking the following three steps:
+In the case of a leak, Glen recommends taking the following three steps:

 1. First, locate your stopcock and turn off the water.
 This will prevent water coming into your home and causing more damage.